 Settlement Through Informal Negotiations

-If parents are willing to work together informally to resolve all issues related to child custody and visitation, they can negotiate an agreement (with or without the assistance of attorneys).
-In some cases, the parties in a custody dispute may prefer to have their positions negotiated by an attorney, or the parties may negotiate themselves, and consult their attorneys before finalizing the agreement.
+If parents are willing to work together to resolve child custody and visitation issues, they can negotiate an agreement.
+The parties in a custody dispute may prefer to have their positions negotiated by an attorney.
+Otherwise, they may negotiate among themselves and consult their attorneys before finalizing the agreement.
 If the parties can agree, the family court can review and modify or approve the agreement.
 The family court will make the final custody order.
 They are the final decision-making authority.

 Alternative Dispute Resolution (ADR) and Child Custody

 Arbitration is a more structured ADR method, though it is rarely used in family law cases.
-A neutral third party will make the decision after hearing each side's evidence and arguments.
-The arbitrator's decision in a custody case is not necessarily final, and the parties may still be able to resolve key issues before a court at a later date before they go to court.
+A neutral third party will make the decision after hearing each side's arguments.
+In a child custody case, the arbitrator's decision is not necessarily final.
+The parties may still be able to resolve key issues at a later date before they go to court.

 Finalizing Custody Out-of-Court: Parenting Agreements

-As long as the judge is satisfied that the agreement was fairly negotiated, and the terms do not appear to blatantly favor one spouse over the other, the agreement will almost always receive court approval.
-In most states, the custody or parenting agreement then becomes a binding court order or "decree," and the parents or other parties to the agreement must adhere to it or face legal consequences.
+If these conditions are met, the agreement will almost always receive court approval.
+The child custody or parenting agreement then becomes a binding court order or "decree."
+The parties to the agreement must adhere to this parenting plan or face legal consequences.